foglar/CobraV2/sender_module/README.md

 4. Apogee - Detected that rocket is in apogee with accelerometer
     - parachute ejection, all systems working, gps check and height check
 5. Return - Rocket has no velocity
-    - all unneeded systems shutdown/sleep, buzz on, gps sending location, battery check, turn off gyro and accelerometer
+    - all not needed systems shutdown/sleep, buzz on, gps sending location, battery check, turn off gyro and accelerometer

 ## Modules